aishwaryaagrawal21/Red-teaming-LLMs/README.md

-# Red Teaming Exercise: GPT for Young Audiences
+# Red Teaming Exercise: GPT and other LLMs for Young Audiences

 ## Overview
 This Red Teaming project aims to critically evaluate applications utilizing GPT technology targeted at a younger audience, from the perspective of a minor.
 Our focus is on identifying and documenting any instances where the application might offer responses or advice considered inappropriate or not aligned with safeguarding young users.